 Good news first: the antibacterial effect of chlorine in your water may, to some extent, help reduce acne.
 The bad news is that chlorine has negative side effects for most consumers of municipally supplied water.

 Tap water around the world may be labeled as safe from transmitting contaminants that carry fatal diseases only if it undergoes intense chlorine treatment.
 Even if you don’t drink chlorinated tap water and only use it for hygienic purposes, be prepared to see how quickly your hair begins to have a dry or brittle texture and a lifeless appearance.
 Speaking of lifeless appearance, you will notice faded colors in your “chlorine hair” and clothing as this is another side effect of chlorinated water.

-In case of continuous contact with chlorine remember to moisturize skin every single time you take a shower, bath or come in contact with water.
+In case of continuous contact with chlorine remember to moisturize skin every single time you take a shower or bath.
 A more permanent solution to take wholesome care of yourself is to call a plumber to install a professional whole-house filtration system.